amille44420/react-fetcher/README.md

   pure: true,
   // should we refetch on props change
   refetchOnPropChanges: false,
+  // function defining if there's a change on props
+  // default function comes from https://www.npmjs.com/package/shallowequal
+  shouldUpdate: shallowequal,
   // we may want to process the fetched data
   cleanData: null,
 }